Telespielstube/sensorDataImporter/README.md

 ## 3.2 LuftdatenImporter.jar
  To execute the Java application you need to add two paramteres from the command line:
- `-i`
- 	path to the folder where the archive got downloaded.
- `-u`
+ `-i`\
- 	path to folder where the extracted files should be stored. e.g.
+ 	path to the folder where the archive got downloaded.\ `-u` path to folder where the extracted files should be unzipped.\ e.g.\
-`java -jar LuftdatenImporter-1.0.jar -i ~/Downloads/luftdaten -u ~/Documents/extractedLuftdaten`
+`java -jar LuftdatenImporter-1.0-jar-with-dependencies.jar -i ~/Documents/archive.luftdaten.info -u ~/extractedLuftdaten`

 # 4. Functionality
 ## 4.1 sensorDataDownloader.sh